Shirley Grey: Early years

 Born in Naugatuck, Connecticut, Grey was the daughter of Ernst Adrian Zetterstrand, a minister, who died when she was eight years old.
 Thereafter, her mother raised Grey and her six siblings.
 She graduated from Waterbury High School, where she was active in the Dramatic Club.

 Career

 Grey began her acting career with the Poli Players.
 She went on to act with companies in New Orleans, Louisiana; Jacksonville, Florida; San Francisco, California, and Nova Scotia.
 She had her own acting troupe, the Shirley Grey Players, in the late 1920s.
 In 1931, she starred in the comedy-drama Chicago at the Fulton Theater in Oakland, California.
 It was the third play of Grey's "limited season".

 Grey's work in stock theater led to her career in films.
 A talent scout who worked for film producer Samuel Goldwyn saw Grey performing in a stock production in Oakland and arranged for her to take a screen test, which led to her signing a contract with Goldwyn.
+Most of her movie roles were in the Pre-Code era, where she had notable supporting roles in such movies as The Little Giant (1933) and The Life of Jimmy Dolan (1933).